- What Is a Wireless Power Bank?

 Factors to Consider When Choosing a Wireless Power Bank

-Battery Capacity: Choose the size of the power bank according to the capacity of your device's battery.
-Typically, the larger the capacity, the higher the price.
+● Battery Capacity: Choose the size of the power bank according to the capacity of your device's battery.
+A 10,000mAh capacity is a great sweet spot for 1-2 full phone charges.

-Wireless Charging Standard: Ensure compatibility with your personal devices, such as the Qi standard.
+● Wireless Charging Standard: Ensure compatibility with your personal devices, such as the Qi or MagSafe standard for iPhones.

 Safety of Wireless Power Banks